TheRobBrennan/explore-python/README.md

 That's it!
 Now, if you re-run the program - with or without the debugger - a plot window should appear with the output:
 ![https://code.visualstudio.com/assets/docs/python/tutorial/plot-output.png](https://code.visualstudio.com/assets/docs/python/tutorial/plot-output.png)

+## Step 02 - Run Python in a container

+The steps below are based on the [Python in a container](https://code.visualstudio.com/docs/containers/quickstart-python) guide from [Visual Studio Code](https://code.visualstudio.com)